+FOREWORD

-PART I. FOREWORD A. General Policy
+A. General Policy

-1. The mission of Texas Tech University Health Sciences Center at El Paso is to improve the lives of people in our State and our community by focusing on the unique health care needs of socially and culturally diverse border populations through excellence in integrated education, research, and patient care.
+The mission of Texas Tech University Health Sciences Center (TTUHSC) El Paso is to improve the lives of people in our State and our community by focusing on the unique health care needs of socially and culturally diverse border populations through excellence in integrated education, research, and patient care.

-The following institutional goals are broad, measurable priorities that will enable TTUHSC EI Paso to fulfill its mission:

-- Train competent health professionals and scientists - Increase externally funded, peer-reviewed research, especially NIHfunded research, with an emphasis on cancer, infectious disease, neuropsychiatric disorders and diabetes. - Improve access to quality health care for TTUHSC El Paso's target populations - Prepare health professions students for an increasingly diverse workforce and patient population - Provide leadership in the development of partnerships and collaborations to improve community health - Operate TTUHSC El Paso as an efficient and effective institution - 2.
+Goal I: Foster the development of competent health care professionals

+Goal II: Recruit, develop, and retain outstanding employees

+Goal III.
+Advance knowledge through innovative, peer-reviewed research

+Goal IV.
+Improve community health through the provision of patient care services and health-related education

+Goal V: Operate effectively and efficiently through maximization of available resources

 A University, like any community, must have regulations and/or standards by which its members abide and procedures by which its components function.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
-This Student Handbook, the TTUHSC El Paso Operating Policies and Procedures, and the individual School's catalogs are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center El Paso. - 3.
-The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules and/or policies.
+This Student Handbook, the TTUHSC El Paso Operating Policies and Procedures, and the School's catalogs and handbooks are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center El Paso.

+The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules, and/or policies.
 Enrollment requires students to share this responsibility.
-Students agree to abide by the standards, rules and/or policies set forth in this Student Handbook, the TTUHSC EI Paso Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
-Registered student organizations are required to follow all of these standards, rules and policies. - 4.
+Students agree to abide by the standards, rules, and/or policies outlined in this Student Handbook, the TTUHSC EI Paso Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
+Registered student organizations are required to follow all of these standards, rules, and policies.

 The Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso or the University) reserves the right to change, modify, amend, or rescind, in whole or in part, this Handbook at any time without prior notice.
 This Handbook supersedes all previous editions.
-The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSC El Paso, Paul L. Foster School of Medicine, Gayle Greve Hunt School of Nursing or the Graduate School of Biomedical Sciences.
+The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSC El Paso, Gayle Greve Hunt School of Nursing (GGHSON), Graduate School of Biomedical Sciences (GSBS), Paul L. Foster School of Medicine (PLFSOM), or Woody L. Hunt School of Dental Medicine.
+(WLHSDM).